We get asked a lot of questions before Orientation starts. Below are some of those that are frequently asked by new students.

 12. What happens when I arrive?

-You will check-in at the Check-in table in front of the Gilbert Sports and Fitness Center to receive information about Orientation and various offices.
-The President's Welcome will begin at 10:00am in the Gilbert Arena.
+You will check-in at the Check-in table in Kingsmen Park (Friday- residential students) or near Gilbert Arena (Saturday-non-residential students) to receive information about Orientation and various offices.
+The President's Welcome will begin at 10:00am in the Gilbert Arena on Saturday, August 30, 2014.

 13. What shopping is available in Thousand Oaks, just in case we forget something?